raw-food-health

 Ripen Plantains 6

 Now this, this my friends, is a ripe plantain.
 It's totally black and yields to pressure.
 The mushier the better.
 In doubt?
 Leave it a few more days.
-It's unlikely to go bad.
-Actually, I've never had a plantain go bad on me because they ripen so slowly.
+It's unlikely to go bad unless you've prodded it too much and bruised the flesh, or you've let it get moldy.

 Ripen Plantains 8